An Air So Pure

 An Air So Pure or Un air si pur... is a 1997 French comedy-drama film directed by Yves Angelo.

 Plot

-During the World War I, a doctor and a lawyer buy a huge house in a mountain to make both nursing home and resort home.
+During World War I, a doctor and a lawyer buy a huge house in a mountain to make both nursing home and resort home.
 Tenants flock, all of different nationalities, sick or healthy.
 All invent false identities, to appear to others what they aren't, because all dream of a future in which their destiny, tragic or comic, does not allow accomplishment.